 I’m thinking of Ray who hoisted my bike and his onto a moving train (the Hudson Line) for my first real biking adventure.
 I’m not sure where we got off the train, but we were clearly north of the city on streets that were entirely rural and mysterious.

 Years later, on the other side of the country, my friend Amy introduced me to the Cinderella Classic, a bike tour that winds through the beautiful rolling hills east of San Francisco.
-For some reason, it is for females only.
+For some reason, it’s for females only.
 Men are involved, but only in a supportive role.
 For example, the men feed us…a lot.
 They feed us breakfast, snacks, lunch, and a post-ride soup that is amazing.
-With all the nourishment received along the way, the 65 miles is easier than expected.
+With all the nourishment received along the way, the 65 miles is easier than you’d think.

 A decade slipped by without biking when I finally called my friend Emily, an avid cyclist, and asked where I should buy a new road bike.
 I wanted to get “fitted” properly since this bike would probably be with me for the rest of my life.
 (I don’t buy toys often, but when I do, I keep them a long time.)
 She directed me to Pleasant Hill Cyclery.
 “The place is a little quirky,” she said, “but they will fit you well.”
 A few hours later in the shop, I fixed my eye on a hybrid bicycle.
 Hybrids were gaining popularity at the time and seemed good enough for me.
 As I was nearing the purchase, angel Emily showed up.
 “I thought you might need some help,” she kindly said.
 Her boyfriend came too and they casually wheeled a Bianchi over to me.
 “Try this one,” they said.
 I took it for a test ride and my eyes were opened.
 I remember hearing, “steel is real,” and putting something like $2,000 on my credit card.
 Other than my wedding ring, it is my prized possession.